ArrojoDrigoLab/BetaCellAging/README.md

 Seurat object containing annoted cell types, clusters, donor metadata, pySCENIC regulon binary matrix, pySCENIC AUC scores and scRNA-seq gene expression are posted to [Zenodo](https://zenodo.org/deposit/6491944), including additional tabular data in CSV format:

-  1. `panc.filtered.Rds` - Seurat object for post-processed, merged and integrated dataset
+  1. `panc.filtered.Rds` - Seurat object for post-processed, merged and integrated dataset.
-  2. `allcelltype_healthy_13000.pySCENIC` - Seurat object for subset of cells (13,000, randomly selected) from healthy donors only.
-Also contains pySCENIC generated binary matrix for regulons and AUC scores as separate assays
+  2. `allcelltype_healthy_13000.pySCENIC` - Seurat object for subset of cells (13,000 randomly selected) from healthy donors only, containing pySCENIC-generated regulon AUC score and binary assignments separate assays.
-  3. `beta_healthy4.h5ad` - Anndata object for beta cell subset from healthy donors only
+  3. `beta_healthy4.h5ad` - Anndata object for beta cell subset from healthy donors only.
-  4. `beta_healthy2_BIN.h5ad` - Anndata object for beta cell subset from healthy donors only that includes pySCENIC binary matrix
+  4. `beta_healthy2_BIN.h5ad` - Anndata object for beta cell subset from healthy donors only that includes pySCENIC-generated regulon binary assignments.
-  5. Tabular data used as inouts for several figures, generated from multiple pySCENIC run on various agegroup and cell type subsets.
-See scripts for respective figure script documentation for details on these csv files.
-Worksheets available at [Zenodo](https://zenodo.org/deposit/6491944).
+  5. Tabular data used as inputs for several figures, generated from a pySCENIC run on various agegroup and cell type subsets.
+See scripts for respective figure script documentation for details on these CSV files.

 ## Raw Data